Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 • Cover with the second layer of eggplant slices, this time arranged in the opposite direction.

-STEP 4: BAKE THE PARMIGIANA
+BAKE PARMIGIANA

 Notes